pgbarletta/locuaz/docs/source/platformflow.rst

         :scale: 75%

-        Figure 3: same system as the one from Figure 1, but this time the user selected a constant width, so the number of branches is the number of *iterations* that are run at each *epoch*.
+        Figure 3: same system as the one from Figure 1, but this time the user selected a constant width, so the number of branches is the number of *branches* that are run at each *epoch*.

 Summary
 --------